Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: FPT Algorithm for

 Let $(G, X, k)$ be given as an input instance and $\sigma$ be a degeneracy sequence for the vertices of $G - X$ witnessing that $G-X$ is also an $\eta$-degenerate graph.
 Note that one can compute a degeneracy sequence easily in polynomial time by iteratively picking the minimum degree vertex, hence, we assume an ordering $\sigma = (u_1,\ldots,u_n')$ of the vertices of $G - X$ is given along with the input.
 Due to Lemma \ref{lemma:feasibility-check}, we can check if there exists a feasible solution $S \supseteq X$ (not necessarily of size at most $k$) such that $G[S]$ is $p$-edge-connected subgraph.
 So, we can assume without loss of generality that a feasible solution actually exists.
-We first state a proposition that we use later in the proof of our result.
+We first state the following proposition that combines Lemma 4 and Lemma 5 from \cite{EinarsonGJMW23}.